Perspective | Should Bob Woodward have reported Trump’s virus revelations sooner? Here’s how he defends his decision.

 In February, what Trump told Woodward seemed hard to make sense of, the author told me — back then, Woodward said, there was no panic over the virus; even toward the final days of that month, Anthony S. Fauci was publicly assuring Americans there was no need to change their daily habits.

-Secondly, Woodward said, “the biggest problem I had, which is always a problem with Trump, is I didn’t know if it was true.”
+Second, Woodward said, “the biggest problem I had, which is always a problem with Trump, is I didn’t know if it was true.”

 Trump spoke with Woodward on more than a dozen occasions, and in some cases, “he started calling me at night.”
 It took months, Woodward told me, to do the reporting that put it all in context, which is what he believes his mission as an author is: “My job is to understand it, and to hold him accountable, and to hold myself accountable.”
 He added: “I did the best I could” toward those ends.